danielelinaro/LCG/index.md

 title: Welcome
 ---

-LCG is a software to perform electrophysiological experiments.
+LCG is a software suite for electrophysiological experiments.

-It offers functionalities for performing not only standard current- and voltage-clamp experiments, but also dynamic-clamp and closed-loop experiments.
+It offers functionalities for performing not only standard current and voltage clamp experiments, but also dynamic clamp and closed loop experiments.
 Additionally, LCG makes it easy to perform hybrid experiments, in which real and simulated elements are seamlessly integrated.

 ### Features
+The main features of LCG are the following:
+- dynamic clamp capabilities, with built-in active electrode compensation;
+- straightforward design and implementation of closed loop and hybrid experiments;
+- command-line operability;
+- ease of automation by scripting;
+- compact description of stimulation waveforms;
+- simple implementation of non real time protocols (e.g., current and voltage clamp);
+- support for multiple real time engines;
+- simple installation and operation procedures.

 ### Installation
 Detailed installation instructions can be found [here](installation.html).

 ### Documentation
-An extensive documentation of the STIMGEN format is available [here](stimgen_doc.pdf).
+Extensive documentation on the usage of LCG can be found [here](manual.html).

 ### Authors and Contributors
 LCG is mostly written and maintained by [Daniele Linaro](mailto:danielelinaro@gmail.com).